 Ken Treybig Home Page

 Welcome to my Web site.
-I'll use it to post some information about the local congregation of Church of God, a Worldwide Association I have the pleasure of serving.
-The URL for our local East Texas congregation is http://easttexas.cogwa.org.
-We webcast services as well, but the church policy is that all webcasts must be password protected.
-So if you're interested you'll have to email me for the password.
+I'll use it to post some information about the local congregations of Church of God, a Worldwide Association I have the pleasure of serving.
+The URL for our local East Texas and Ruston, LA congregations is http://easttexas.cogwa.org.
+We webcast services as well.
+If you're interested just email me for the password.

 The COGWA Youth Camp website is at http://camps.cogwa.org.
 Registration is handled online for the preteen and teen camps and for the young adult Challenger program.

 The Feast website is at http://feast.cogwa.org.
 Registration began June 5 and went very well.

 The Member website is at http://members.cogwa.org.

 The Winter Family Weekend runs from Friday evening, Dec.
 22, through Tuesday night, Dec.
 26, 2017—so it’s more than just a weekend!
 We start things off with a Bible study on Friday night, followed by Sabbath morning seminars, afternoon services and some Saturday night dancing.
 From Sunday through Tuesday evening, all attendees can participate in daily educational seminars, basketball, volleyball, organized games for the kids, including bowling.
 Other activities include karaoke, a jam session for musicians, family novelty Olympics, a clothing swap for families, free pizza dinner, a family dance and of course the family fun fair, which includes large inflatables, putt-putt golf, a mechanical bull and more.
 The “best costume” winner at the adult dance on Saturday night wins a complimentary night’s stay at the Galt House, and the “best costume” winner at the teen dance wins $20.
 For most, the highlight seems to be the fellowship time with our spiritual family.
 There truly is something for everyone.